> Energy band gap>

 For an anti resonant SAM the GVD is small in the spectral region of the stop band.

 If the absorber layer is enclosed in a cavity determined by the Bragg mirror and the surface mirror with Rs > 0 then the light is partial reflected on both mirrors.
-Two effects determine the net reflectance and the dispersion:
+The following two effects determine the net reflectance and the dispersion:

 Group velocity dispersion (GVD) of a resonant SAM-1030-32-3ps.